4point0-ChairInnovation-Polymtl/Wayback_Machine_Crawler/README.md

 ## Requisites
 In order to use the 4POINT0 Wayback Machine Crawler, some requisites are necessary.
 1. Install MongoDB on your machine.
 2. Install Python on your machine (we recommend Anaconda distribution)
 3. Install all the following modules on your Python distribution.
 The following list could be not complete:
-        a) pymongo
+        - pymongo
-        b) tqdm
+        - tqdm
-        c) fake_useragent
+        - fake_useragent
-        d) json
+        - json
-        e) BeautifulSoup
+        - BeautifulSoup
 4. Have a .txt file with your list of websites to crawl.
-        a) The .txt file have to contain the website domain (**without** the "http(s)://www." prefix) and the year for which the information will be crawled.
+        - The .txt file have to contain the website domain (**without** the "http(s)://www." prefix) and the year for which the information will be crawled.
 These two inputs have to be separated by a comma-space (“, ” ).
-        b) Here an example:
+        - Here an example:
         ![alt text](https://github.com/4point0-ChairInnovation-Polymtl/Wayback_Machine_Crawler/blob/main/example_data_import_file.jpg)

 ## Documentation

 To execute the program you will send a command from your terminal.
 Here the steps which has to be done:
 1. Download the code from the [GitHub repository](https://github.com/4point0-ChairInnovation-Polymtl/Wayback_Machine_Crawler).
 Then, unzip it if necessary.
 2. Open your terminal and navigate on the main directory of the Wayback_Machine_Crawler.
 You should have the folders Scripts, Import and LOG as children of this directory.
 3. Start your version of the MongoDB service on your system (for exmeple: sudo systemctl start mongod)
 4. Execute the following line code to get help information about arguments and usage of the crawler:

 ```bash
 python -m Scripts.Wayback_Machine_Crawler --help